vardhanapoorv/Open-Source-Contribution-Made-Easy/CONTRIBUTING.md

 please first select a issue or create a issue that you want to work on and comment in it mentioning that you have these proposed changes, then fork this repository, make a new branch in your fork, commit your changes to that branch and then make a pull request from that branch.
-Mention the issue As part of your pull request, make sure that you add yourself to the [Contributors list](https://github.com/vardhanapoorv/Open-Source-Contribution-Made-Easy/issues/10).
+Mention the issue as part of your pull request, make sure that you add yourself to the [Contributors list](https://github.com/vardhanapoorv/Open-Source-Contribution-Made-Easy/issues/10).

 ## Writing code

-As we have multiple languages in this repository, when writing your code, try to follow existing code style as much as possible - in particular, this means:
+As we have multiple languages in this repository, when writing your code, try to follow existing code style as much as possible - in general, this means:

   - Wrap code (mostly) to 80 columns (type annotations and string literals can be longer if you want).